aminya/solid-simple-table/README.md

 ## License

 This package is licensed under the terms of MIT License.
-It was converted from [sb-react-table](https://github.com/steelbrain/react-table/tree/2f8472960a77ca6cf2444c392697772716195bf4).
+Originally, it was inspired by [sb-react-table](https://github.com/steelbrain/react-table/tree/2f8472960a77ca6cf2444c392697772716195bf4).